fr3e1/30-2-notes/Social 30-2/Chapter 2/6 Ch3 - Cartoon Assignment.md

 	The cartoonist's opinion about the issue seems to be against the police brutality and thinks it is unsafe for african-americans to even be outside due to the risk of death by an officer.

 	•	What other opinion can you imagine another person having on this issue?
+Some might say the cartoon exaggerates the dangers of police, or that not all officers are actually abusive

 	•	Did you find this cartoon persuasive?
 Why or why not?

-	Yes.
-To fully understand the cartoon, you would have to be familiar with the situation involving George Floyd, BLM, and the police brutality related to it.
-Anyone who are familiar with the situation would easily recognize it as related to the BLM protests.
+Yes, if you know about the George Floyd situation and the BLM protests, then the message is clear and says a lot about the topic

 	•	Name one technique of cartooning used and explain how it contributed to the cartoon.
 The cartoonist used a reference that is near the timeline when this was relevant, which in this case was the COVID-19 situation.
 This can be proven by the masks and a reference to the isolations by the first speech bubble on the left frame.

 2\.
 ![[Pasted image 20250916135735.png]]